smeijer/leaflet-geosearch/readme.md

 We *don’t* recommend UMD builds for any serious application.

+## Browser support / Polyfills
+This library is written with the latest technologies in mind.
+Thereby it is required to include some polyfills when you wish to support older browsers.
+These polyfills are recommended for IE and Safari support:

+- [babel-polyfill][16], for `array.includes` support.
+- [whatwg-fetch][17], for `fetch` requests.

 # About
 This library adds support for geocoding *(address lookup, a.k.a. geoseaching)* to your (web) application.
 It comes with controls to be embedded in your